alexandertrefz/essence/packages/website/optimisations.md

 `essence test --coverage` compiles a project with this pass on; every other compile finds it a no-op.
-It writes a counter in front of every Statement, one into each side of every `if`, one into every `match` arm and one around every Choice Case a source constructs — and a table beside them saying where each of those stands, what kind of thing it counts and what to call it.
+It writes a counter in front of every Statement, one into each side of every `if`, one around every arm of a `define`, one into every `match` arm and one around every Choice Case a source constructs — and a table beside them saying where each of those stands, what kind of thing it counts and what to call it.
 The test runtime holds the counts, and the runner reports them.